John White and Son Ltd. (UK) - Novel new use for century old technology.

 For us, seeing the weighbridge still working after more than a century in such a fabulous setting was extraordinary, unforgettable, and quite emotional.”

-For more information about John White and Son Ltd. (UK) click here.
+For more information about this article from John White & Son (Weighing Machines) Ltd. click here.